noxdafox/clipspy/README.rst

    :alt: Documentation Status

-Initially developed at NASA’s Johnson Space Center, CLIPS is a rule-based programming language useful for creating expert and production systems where a heuristic solution is easier to implement and maintain than an algorithmic one.
+Initially developed at NASA’s Johnson Space Center, CLIPS is a rule-based programming language useful for creating expert and production systems where a heuristic solution is easier to implement and maintain than an imperative one.
 CLIPS is designed to facilitate the development of software to model human knowledge or expertise.

 CLIPSPy brings CLIPS capabilities within the Python ecosystem.